MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 > [!NOTE]
 > From SQL Server Reporting Services (SSRS) 2017 version 14.0.600.1274 and later, the default security settings don't allow resource extension uploads.
 This leads to **ResourceFileFormatNotAllowedException** exceptions in Operations Manager during deployment of reporting components.
-> To fix this, open SQL Management Studio, connect to your Reporting Services instance, open **Properties**>**Advanced**, and add \*.\* to the list for *AllowedResourceExtensionsForUpload*.
+> To fix this, open SQL Management Studio, connect to your Reporting Services instance, open **Properties**>**Advanced**, and add `\*.\*` to the list for *AllowedResourceExtensionsForUpload*.
 Alternatively, you can add the full list of Operations Manager's reporting extensions to the *allow list* in SSRS.

 ::: moniker-end

 ## Next steps

-To understand how to configure hosting the Report data warehouse behind a firewall, see [Connect Reporting Data Warehouse Across a Firewall](deploy-connect-reportingdw-firewall.md).
+To understand how to configure hosting the Report data warehouse behind a firewall, see [Connect the (Reporting) Data Warehouse Across a Firewall](deploy-connect-reportingdw-firewall.md).